American Workers Party

-The American Workers Party was established in December 1933 by activists in the Conference for Progressive Labor Action.
+The American Workers Party (AWP) was a socialist political party established in December 1933 by activists in the Conference for Progressive Labor Action, a group headed by A. J. Muste.
 The figurative leader of the AWP was Muste, but it had a structure and values that lent its far-left radicalism a highly democratic and collaborative quality.

 Actions

 The AWP sought to find what it called "an American approach" for Marxism at the depth of the Great Depression.
 The group published a popularly-written newspaper, Labor Action, and created Unemployed Leagues, which attracted tens of thousands of members and should not be confused with the Communist Party USA's Unemployed Councils.

 The AWP is best known in labor history for its leadership of the successful 1934 Toledo Auto-Lite Strike, which foreshadowed the creation of the United Auto Workers union.
 Exerting influence through its Unemployed League chapter, the AWP in Toledo kept the Auto-Lite strike from being broken by the desperate unemployed.
 Instead, the AWP brought the mass of unemployed to bear as a powerful vehicle for solidarity with the auto parts factory workers on the picket lines.
 The Auto-Lite strike, along with the Minneapolis Teamsters Strike of 1934 (led by the Trotskyist Communist League of America) and the 1934 West Coast Longshore Strike (led by the Communist Party USA), was an important catalyst for the rise of industrial unionism in the 1930s, much of which was organized through the Congress of Industrial Organizations.

 While it never actually attracted any workers, numbering no more than a few hundred members, the AWP attracted a number of prominent labor activists, such as J. B. S. Hardman of the needle trades.
 It also attracted a number of intellectuals, many of them former members of the Communist Party who rebelled against its strictures but remained radical.
 The latter included James Burnham, Sidney Hook, James Rorty, and V. F. Calverton.